• Rockport MA men leaving on a boat in front of mode of one.

 CAPE COD

 If you travel inland, the Berkshires offer a veritable feast for the eyes during all four seasons.
 Rolling hills dotted with quaint farms, meandering streams, and dense forests provide a rich tapestry of potential shots.
-In the fall, the region is ablaze with foliage that photographers come from miles around to capture.
-Winter blankets the landscape in serene whites, offering stark contrasts and the challenge of capturing the quiet solitude of snow-covered scenes.
+In the fall, the region is ablaze with foliage that photographers come from miles around to photograph.
+Winter blankets the landscape in serene whites, offering stark contrasts and the challenge of documenting the quiet solitude of snow-covered scenes.

 PURGATORY CHASM STATE RESERVATION, SUTTON